-Nitterhouse Masonry Products has been proudly producing Allan Block concrete retaining wall block systems for 25 years.
+Nitterhouse Masonry Products has been proudly producing Allan Block concrete retaining wall block systems near you for 25 years.
 Allan Block is a segmental, mortarless concrete block retaining wall system that can transform any project no matter what the size; commercial or residential.
 All Allan Block pieces have built-in engineering that allow them to be constructed without any additional mortars or footers.
 They simply lock together and stand the test of time.

 From flower-filled terraces to an elegant border around the pool, retaining walls can do wonders for landscaping efforts while providing valuable erosion control.
 They serve various purposes and can add a sophisticated touch to yards and roadsides alike.
 At Nitterhouse Masonry Products, we have a wide range of supplies available to help you build the ideal retaining wall, whether that’s for your yard or a client’s.